cloudiator/colosseum/README.md

 1. Follow steps 1-4 of the Installation guide above.
 2. Run "activator clean dist" to build the project.
-3. Unzip the dist file at target/universal/executionware-{version}.zip
+3. Unzip the dist file at target/universal/colloseum-{version}.zip
 4. Run the application
 ```
-bin/executionware -Dconfig.file=/path/to/your/config.conf
+bin/colloseum -Dconfig.file=/path/to/your/config.conf
 ```
-5. Frontend should be available at localhost:9000
+5. Colloseum should be available at localhost:9000

 Usage
 =====================================